torsor-io/yaw/README.md

-# yaw: Quantum Programming as Algebra
+# yaw: Algebraic Quantum Programming

 `yaw` is a quantum programming language where programs are elements of operator algebras, not circuit diagrams.